usccolumbia/matglobalmapping/README.md

 3. Install `pytorch` from [pytorch web](https://pytorch.org/get-started/previous-versions/) given your python & cuda version Since we used a pretrained model and only doing evaluation, the CPU version of the Pytorch is enough for the job.

+### Datasets

+Raw datasets, the whole MP feature datasets of all 7 different descriptors, and global map t-sne processed map datasets are avaliable at [dataset](dataset/) folder.

 ### Usage
 There are 2 section of our code.
 You can create new feature from all the descriptors or reproduce our mapping results shown in paper.